UST-QuAntiL/nisq-analyzer/README.md

   "allowedProviders": ["NAME-OF-QUANTUM-CLOUD-OFFERING", "NAME-OF-QUANTUM-CLOUD-OFFERING-2"],
   "tokens": {"NAME-OF-QUANTUM-CLOUD-OFFERING": "TOKEN-FOR-QUANTUM-CLOUD-OFFERING"},
   "circuitLanguage": "LANGUAGE-OF-CIRCUIT",
-  "circuitUrl": "URL-OF-RAW-CIRCUIT"
+  "circuitUrl": "URL-OF-RAW-CIRCUIT",
+  "circuitName": "NAME-OF-CIRCUIT",
+  "refreshToken": "YOUR-PLANQK-REFRESH-TOKEN"
 }
 ```
+**Note**: The `refreshToken` is only needed when you want to execute implementations that are hosted on the PlanQK platform.
+**Note**: The `circuitName` is optional.
 **Note**: Instead of the URL, also a file can be uploaded containing the quantum circuit.

-**Note2**: The `allowedProviders` field is optional, and if it is not set, all providers are included in the QPU & compiler selection.
+**Note**: The `allowedProviders` field is optional, and if it is not set, all providers are included in the QPU & compiler selection.

 Get analysis results via `GET /nisq-analyzer/qpu-selection-results/jobs/{resId}`.
+Start the execution of a certain compiled circuit via `POST /nisq-analyzer/qpu-selection-results/{resId}/execute`.
+Get execution result of the circuit via `POST /nisq-analyzer/execution-results/{resultId}`.

 ## Haftungsausschluss